-Notaries Public, as a person legally empowered to witness and certify the validity of documents and to take affidavits and depositions, are also considered a trusted agent under this CPS.
+Notaries Public, as persons legally empowered to witness and certify the validity of documents and to take affidavits and depositions, are also considered trusted agents under this CPS.

-When validating subscriber requests for certificates issued under this CPS, an LRA accepts the following obligations:
+When validating Subscriber requests for certificates issued under this CPS, an LRA accepts the following obligations:

-- To validate that the named subscriber actually requested the certificate - To use the LRA certificate only for purposes associated with the LRA function - To request revocation and verify reissue requirements of a subscriber's certificate upon notification of changes to information contained in the certificate - To request revocation of the certificates of subscribers found to have acted in a manner counter to subscriber obligations - To inform subscribers and an RA of any changes in LRA status - To protect the LRA certificate private keys from unauthorized access
+- To validate that the named Subscriber actually requested the certificate - To use the LRA certificate only for purposes associated with the LRA function - To request revocation and verify reissue requirements of a Subscriber's certificate upon notification of changes to information contained in the certificate - To request revocation of the certificates of Subscribers found to have acted in a manner counter to Subscriber obligations - To inform Subscribers and an RA of any changes in LRA status - To protect the LRA certificate private keys from unauthorized access - To immediately request revocation of the LRA certificate and report to the RA if private key compromise is suspected - To ensure that obligations are imposed on Subscribers in accordance with 4.1.2.1, Manual Enrollment Process and Responsibilities.

-- To immediately request revocation of the LRA certificate and report to the RA if private key compromise is suspected - To ensure that obligations are imposed on subscribers in accordance with Section 2.1.5 - To inform subscribers of the consequences of not complying with those obligations
+• To inform Subscribers of the consequences of not complying with those obligations